nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 Here is the underlying data structure of `PairingList`:

 ![Pairing List Data Class Diagram](diagrams/PairingListAPICD.png)
-* `PairingList` is essentially a "wrapper" to the underlying `java.util.HashMap` with key-value pairs where the `Client` is the key and `Property` is the value.
+* `PairingList` is essentially a "wrapper" to the underlying `java.util.HashMap`.
+The key-value pairs in the hashmap have `Client` as the key and `Property` as the value.
 * `PairingList` provides methods to add or delete these key-value pairs to represent the pairing and unpairing of real-life clients and properties.
 * The `Client` and `Property` references contained in `PairingList` must be references to valid `Client` and `Property`